 Jonathan Edwards's first collection, My Family and Other Superheroes (Seren, 2014), received the Costa Poetry Award and the Wales Book of the Year People's Choice Award, and was shortlisted for the Fenton Aldeburgh First Collection Prize.
 His second collection, Gen (Seren, 2018), also received the Wales Book of the Year People's Choice Award.
 His poem about Newport Bridge was shortlisted for the Forward Prize for Best Single Poem 2019, and he has received prizes in the Ledbury Festival International Poetry Competition, the Oxford Brookes International Poetry Competition and the Cardiff International Poetry Competition.
 He has read his poems on BBC radio and television and at festivals around the world, recorded them for the Poetry Archive and led workshops in schools, universities and prisons.
-Jonathan is the editor of Poetry Wales, and is a Mentor for the Literature Wales Mentoring Scheme.
-He lives in Crosskeys, South Wales.
+Jonathan is the editor of Poetry Wales.

 Poems about People